wizz13150/PDQ_Repo/Reports/README.md

 Print monitors count for each computer.
 Need improvements.

  - Toutes_les_Applications.xml
- List all applications & versions.
-Different from 'Applications' default report.
+ List all applications & versions, and show computer names for each.
+Different from 'Applications' default report !